de-it-krachten/ansible-role-rootca/README.md

 - Ubuntu 20.04 LTS

 Note:
-<sup>1</sup> means no automated testing is performed on these platforms
+<sup>1</sup> : no automated testing is performed on these platforms

 Role Variables
 --------------